jupyter-xeus/xwidgets/README.md

 ## Dependencies

-All the dependencies of xeus-cling are available for the conda package manager.
+All the dependencies of xwidgets are available for the conda package manager.

 | `xwidgets` | `widgetsnbextension`  |     `xtl`      | `xproperty`   | `xeus`       |
 |------------|-----------------------|----------------|---------------|--------------|